-Key

-- Melbourne Square

-- City Street with trams
+Melbourne SquareCity Street with trams

-- City Street with buses
+City Street with buses

-- City Street with bikesLittle street
+City Street with busesCity Street with bikes

-- Little street
+Little street

-- LanewayStation hub
+- Laneway

-- == Primary traffic through route
+= = Primary traffic through route

 Note:

 - Dotted lines indicate arterial roads managed by Department of Transport and Planning. - In addition to King Street and Victoria Street, it is proposed that through vehicle access will be maintained on Lonsdale, Queen, Russell, La Trobe and Exhibition Streets. - The street types are a general categorisation of streets with similar design principles.
 Each street segment is subject to further analysis of contextual circumstances, traffic assessment, feasibility studies and modal priority anomalies to inform detailed street design. - Some streets may shift street types from day to night.